 Personal injury plaintiffs may find that their cases can seem to affect just about every facet of their daily lives.
 Once these cases end in a civil judgment or settlement, plaintiffs can find themselves feeling unsettled and wondering how to go about creating a “new normal.”

-Only after these bills are resolved should you focus on spending or saving the remainder.
-Too many personal injury plaintiffs make the mistake of treating a settlement as a sort of lottery win, spending this money on deferred wants instead of setting it aside for future expenses.
+Only after these bills are resolved should you focus on spending or saving the remainderof the settlement.
+Too many personal injury plaintiffs make the mistake of treating a personal injury settlement as a sort of lottery win, spending this money on deferred wants instead of setting it aside for future expenses.
 Many plaintiffs can benefit from consulting with a financial professional to plan how to best use net settlement proceeds from a personal injury case.

 Determine Your Injury-Related Needs

 Many injuries can reshape your life, goals, and future needs in ways that aren’t always apparent.
-It’s important to look at the full picture of your injury’s impact on your physical, mental, and financial health, and what you’ll need to do to restore yourself both now and in the future.
+It’s important to look at the full picture of your injury’s impact on your physical, mental, and financial health, and what you’ll need to do to restore yourself both now and in the future with the settlement.

 This can mean setting aside funds for physical therapy, future surgeries, or even a more accessible home.
-If your injury prevents you from doing the job you were trained for, you may need to go back to school or enroll in a certification program to pursue a different career.
+If your injury prevents you from doing the job you were trained for, you may need to go back to school or enroll in a certification program to pursue a different career with your settlement.

 If the accident has impacted your earning capacity, you may also want to consider purchasing a structured settlement annuity.
 These products can provide you with a certain amount of monthly or annual income beginning at a specified point in the future, allowing you to maintain your standard of living while minimizing the tax impact of your settlement.
 (For example, someone who hopes to apply for Medicaid coverage will be far more likely to qualify for this coverage while receiving payments from a $100,000 annuity than they would by having that same $100,000 in the bank).

-No matter your injury, my team and I will work to get you what you deserve from the insurance companies.
-It’s important to us that you understand your settlement and understand your options when you’re working to rebuild your life.
+No matter your injury, my team and I will work to get you the settlement you deserve from the insurance companies.
+It’s important to us that you understand your settlement and understand your options when you’re working to rebuild your life after the settlement.
 While it won’t be an easy next step, you can rest assured knowing you’re in good hands.
-Contact Andrew Pickett Law today for a free case evaluation.
-We will fight for the maximum possible benefit, even if that means going to trial.
-Call Andrew Pickett Law today at 321-503-4014 to be on your way to financial, mental, and physical peace of mind after an injury.